 The best way to stay hydrated is to drink after, during and before your game or training.
 Do not wait until you are thirsty.

-The best beverage choice will always be water, however, you can have fruit juice mixed with water for a refreshing drink.
+The best beverage choice will always be water, whether it be still or sparkling, both are great.
+You probably didn’t know but there are many health benefits of sparkling water that shouldn’t be overlooked.
+Kids can also opt for fruit juice mixed with water for a refreshing drink.
 Try to avoid sugary drinks like sodas, especially caffeinated ones.

 When Practicing or During a Competition